JetBrains-Research/KEEPs/KEEP.md

 > // or
 > fun foo(): Int | `MyError(Int)
 > ```
+>
+> But this approach looks worse than the proposed one.
+> - Firstly, it does not align with the existing Kotlin style
+> - Secondly, it does not allow making declaration-site optimizations
+> - Finally, it allows clashing errors from different libraries.
+Which is not expected in 99% of cases.

 Error type may not have any supertypes (use delegation instead) other than new common supertype for all of them, `Error`.